 Check out our diagnose your sick marijuana plant page if you still don’t see your symptoms here, but without further ado…

 1.)
-Old, Light-Starved Leaves Are Dry or Crispy – May be Normal
+Old, Light-Starved Leaves Are Dry or Crispy – Could be Normal

 Usually, the bottom-most leaves start to get a little crispy or yellow as they start getting old.
 If your dryness problem is just affecting the oldest leaves that don’t get much light anymore, you likely don’t need to worry.